 Who is Robinhood Cash Management For?

 Robinhood Cash Management has some specific features that can make it ideal or less than ideal for certain Robinhood customers.
 At a basic level, Cash Management can be great for users who want a paperless experience that includes a good APY, as well as users who travel internationally and want to avoid foreign transaction fees.
-If this sounds like you, but you don't already have a Robinhood account, sign up here for a FREE stock worth up to $225!
+If this sounds like you, but you don’t already have a Robinhood account, sign up here for FREE stock worth up to $200, PLUS earn up to $1500 per year in free stock by referring friends!